Split

 Where are the most expensive wines sold?

-Primarily at international auctions, as well as through specialized dealers and collectors' fairs.
+Mainly at international auctions and through specialized dealers and collector exchanges.